 Guide to the Medical Diagnosis Interpreter

-The online tool can be accessed via a laptop, smartphone, tablet or any device with a browser that connects to the internet.
-For those travelling where online access might be a problem or want a physical guide, then can use one of the many available downable guides.
+The online tool can be accessed on a laptop, smartphone, tablet, or any device with a browser and an internet connection.
+Those travelling where online access might be a problem, or who want a physical guide, can use one of the many downloadable guides available.

-The help guide covers both the online and printed version; for each section, the online steps can be found in the white areas under each heading.
+The help guide covers both the online and printed versions; for each section, the online steps are shown in the white areas under each heading.
 The printed version guides can be found within the grey areas.

 You can use the navigational buttons at the top of the page to quickly access any guidance sections.
-All you need to do is use the up arrow to go to the start of the page and then press the corresponding button, which best represents your preferred selection.
+All you need to do is use the up arrow to go to the top of the page, then press the corresponding button that best represents your preferred selection.

 The MDI offers literal translations for over 80 languages, translating terms linking vital information that a medical professional will need to establish quickly to make a diagnosis.
 Depending on the method, the MDI provides various options when communicating.
 The online version enables you to select the country for the medical professional.
 Whereas the downloadable versions are available within various themes, such as regions, countries, and groupings, each guide provides the common languages linked to that given theme.